Web3-courses/EVM_Polygon_Daytime/Day_02/README.md

 #### Concepts to Consider

-1. What current blockchain technologies benefit from d
+1. What current blockchain technologies benefit from decentralised nature of Ethereum and its gas matrix?
+ 1.1 Why might higher gas fees be beneficial in deterring spam on a network?
 2. What known business models would struggle with the TPS limitations of EVM today?